warniiiz/next-base64-encoder/README.md

 `Base64Encoder` and `Base64UrlEncoder` can be instanciated once and then reused for multiple encodings.

 Note that above encoders do not check if the provided base64 strings have a valid format.
-It would be possible to add a `Base64SafeEncoder` and a `Base64UrlSafeEncoder` which would throw a `TypeError` in case of unexpected format.
-Feel free to ask for it or to send a pull-request.
+Use the respective `Base64SafeEncoder` and `Base64UrlSafeEncoder` which throw a `TypeError` in case of unexpected format.

 ### Check correct base64 and base64url formats